public-tech/express-helpers/README.md

 - `sendErrorToClient`

-This function is a small express middleware to not sanitise any error before sending to the client.
+This function is a small express middleware to sanitise any error before sending to the client.

 You can use these function like so: